-(F) The opinion of the ANC in which the establishment is located has been given great weight as specified in Chapter 4 [of this title]; and
+(D) The opinion of the ANC, if any, in which the establishment is located has been given great weight; and

-(G) The applicant does not hold a manufacturer's or wholesaler's license.
+(E) The applicant does not hold a manufacturer's or wholesaler's license.

 (5) The 400-foot restriction shall not apply where the main entrance to the college, university, or recreation area, or the nearest property line of the school is actually on or occupies ground zoned commercial or industrial according to the official atlases of the Zoning Commission of the District of Columbia.